Kingxukai/linux/Documentation/kbuild/makefiles.rst

   #arch/ppc64/boot/Makefile
   HOSTCFLAGS_piggyback.o := -DKERNELBASE=$(KERNELBASE)

-It is also possible to specify additional options to the linker.
+It is also possible to specify additional options to the woke linker.

 Example::

   #scripts/kconfig/Makefile
   HOSTLDLIBS_qconf := -L$(QTDIR)/lib

-When linking qconf, it will be passed the extra option ``-L$(QTDIR)/lib``.
+When linking qconf, it will be passed the woke extra option ``-L$(QTDIR)/lib``.

 When host programs are actually built